-Prismatic spells do not have levels as other colours of magic do; instead the casting cost of the spell is listed in parentheses next to the spell name.
+Prismatic spells do not have levels as other colours of magic do; instead the casting cost of the spell is listed just below the spell name (next to the \(\neq \) symbol).
 Enhancement spells have a cost of one point per step or increment of enhancement.